John Locketti, Youngstown, Ohio

 John was born January 28, 1929 in Youngstown, one of seven children to Joseph and Anna (Tomaino) Locketti.

-John will be greatly missed by his loving children, Joe Locketti, Paula (Gary) Grandolph, and Jackie (Ken) Jones; grandchildren, Jonathan (Alison) Locketti, Dominic Locketti, Ross (Kelcie) Grandolph, Carly Grandolph, Jordan (Tina) Locketti; great-grandchildren, Nina, Joel and Claire Locketti; Godchildren, Vince (Joyce) Marco, Kelly (Bobby) Havrilla and John (Karen) Tomaino; brother-in-law Tony (Lana) Squillante; Pat Machel, bonus daughters Monique Kane and Brenda Petite and many nieces, nephews and friends who loved him.
+John will be greatly missed by his loving children, Joe Locketti, Paula (Gary) Grandolph and Jackie (Ken) Jones; grandchildren, Jonathan (Alison) Locketti, Dominic Locketti, Ross (Kelcie) Grandolph, Carly Grandolph and Jordan (Tina) Locketti; great-grandchildren, Nina, Joel and Claire Locketti; Godchildren, Vince (Joyce) Marco, Kelly (Bobby) Havrilla and John (Karen) Tomaino; brother-in-law, Tony (Lana) Squillante; Pat Machel; bonus daughters, Monique Kane and Brenda Petite and many nieces, nephews and friends who loved him.

-Besides his parents, John was preceded in death by his loving wife, Mary (Squillante); in-laws Antoinette and Armand Marco; siblings, Rose Locketti, Mary Taylor, William Locketti, Viola Essany, Grace Kohut and Frances Evans; daughter-in-law, Elaine Locketti.
+Besides his parents, John was preceded in death by his loving wife, Mary (Squillante); in-laws, Antoinette and Armand Marco; siblings, Rose Locketti, Mary Taylor, William Locketti, Viola Essany, Grace Kohut and Frances Evans and daughter-in-law, Elaine Locketti.

 The Locketti family would like to thank Melissa and David Smith for the care and kindness they showed to John and his family during the final months of his life.

-Calling hours will be 10:00 to 10:50 a.m., Monday, April 11, 2022 at Our Lady of Sorrows at St. Matthias Church, followed immediately by a Mass of Christian Burial at 11:00 AM.
+Calling hours will be 10:00 – 10:50 a.m., Monday, April 11, 2022 at Our Lady of Sorrows at St. Matthias Church, followed immediately by a Mass of Christian Burial at 11:00 a.m.
 Military honors will be rendered at the church.

 To send flowers to the family or plant a tree in memory of John Locketti, please visit our floral store.